Rafhan

 Rafhan brand was established by CPC International and was later acquired by Unilever.

 History

 It was established as a company named, Rafhan Best Foods Limited, in 1997 and was subsequently listed on the stock exchange of Pakistan.
-It is known for products such as Knorr, Energile, Glaxose-D, and Rafhan.
+It is known for products such as Knorr, Energile, Glaxose-D, custards, jelly, and Rafhan.

 In 2007, Rafhan Best Foods Limited was renamed as Unilever Foods Pakistan Limited.